jaimejim/lecture/src/coapdiscovery.md

 Networks are and will continue to be heterogeneous, some scenarios foresee the use of multicast, while others have a master/slave approach.
 Some scenarios will have NATs and firewalls while other - more ideal - will simply have globally addressable IPv6 addresses.
 Some devices will be asleep while others will be permanently connected.

 In scenarios where direct discovery of resources is not possible due to sleeping nodes, disperse networks or inneficiency of multicast it is possible to store information about resources held on other servers on something called a [Resource Directory (RD)](https://tools.ietf.org/html/draft-ietf-core-resource-directory-20).
-In adddition to registration it is also possible to do lookups on resources.

 ```txt
                 Registration         Lookup